About me

 Carol Martinez

-In the last 16 years, I have led interdisciplinary research in Computer Vision (CV), classical Machine Learning (ML), and Deep Learning (DL) for process automation (industry and health) and robotics (aerial, industrial, space).
-My long-term goal is to push the frontiers of robotics technology for terrestrial and space applications by building scalable, generalizable, and trustworthy perception algorithms to empower robots to deal with unknown and uncertain environments.
+In the last 18 years, I have led interdisciplinary research in Computer Vision (CV), classical Machine Learning (ML), and Deep Learning (DL) for process automation (industry and health) and robotics (aerial, industrial, space).
+I was a research visitor at the Queensland University of Technology and the University of Bristol, UK, and I have held positions as a Post-doctoral researcher at UPM; and Assistant Professor at PUJ Bogotá, Colombia (2015-2020).

-I am from Bucaramanga, Colombia, Mother of three lovely kids, and a fan of Cycling.
+I am from Bucaramanga, Colombia, Mother of three, and a Volleyball and Cycling fan.

 Curriculum